 AHA Affiliate Member engagement includes the following elements:

-- Invitations to two technical retreats per year
+- Invitations to one technical retreat per year

 - Invitations to monthly review meetings

 - Invitations to on-campus seminars and workshops that are great opportunities to engage with students